reframejs/reframe/docs/usage-manual.md

 By default a page is rendered to HTML at request-time.
 But if a page is static
 (a landing page, a blog post, a personal homepage, etc.) it would be wasteful to re-render its HTML on every page request.
-By adding `htmlStatic: true` to its page config, the page is rendered to HTML at build-time instead.

 <br/>